2 Data exchange in the real estate sector

 Example: 1234-13 Muster FM GmbH maintenance elevators

-The position of a data object in the data model is defined by the hierarchical relationship between the various data objects.
-For example, a building is only assigned to one asset.
-The identification number of each data object provides information on its position within the data model.
-According to Fig. 3, the hierarchical relationship between the various data objects is as follows:
+- The position of an entity in the data model is defined by the hierarchical relationship between the various entities.
+For example, a building is only assigned to one property.
+As shown in Fig. 5, the hierarchical relationships between the various entities (also referred to as data objects) are as follows: